jeff-soriano/ora/README.md

 ### May 19, 2025

 - Use react-icons
+- Deployed to Vercel
+- Implemented initial version of Scripture page
 - TODO: dark mode toggle, responsive navbar.
 Add tests.
 Get prettier to work

 ### May 15, 2025